 Buying or receiving a new product can be fun and exciting.
 Whether it is a new toy, electronic device, or vehicle, you expect that product to work.
-If it does not work, the product might be defective and even dangerous.
-If you were injured due to a damaged or defective product, a New Orleans defective product lawyer may be able to help you fight for compensation to recover your damages.
+If it does not work, it might be not only defective but dangerous.
+If you were injured due to a damaged or defective product in the New Orleans area, our attorneys may be able to help you fight for compensation to recover your damages.

-A Defective Produce May Involve More than One Liable Party
+A Defective Product Case May Involve Multiple Liable Parties

 Louisiana has an act called the Louisiana Products Liability Act.
-This prevents manufacturers from creating a dangerous product without repercussions.
-According to the Louisiana Revised Statutes (RS) §9:2800.54, you may be able to hold a manufacturer liable for injuries if:
+It prevents manufacturers from creating a dangerous product without repercussions.
+According to the RS § 9:2800.54, you may be able to hold a manufacturer liable for injuries if:

 - The product’s composition or construction caused danger